BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft: Dataset Characteristics

 \section{Dataset Characteristics}

-The dataset generation process was executed utilizing resources from the MIT Lincoln Laboratory Supercomputing Center~\cite{reuther2018interactive}.
+The dataset generation process was performed using in house supercomputing resources.
 The breakdown of computational time per task can be found in Table~\ref{tab:datagenerationtime} along with the compute resource utilized for that task.
 Figure~\ref{fig:airplane_diagonal} illustrates representative geometries from BlendedNet++, showcasing the diversity of fuselage shapes, wing spans, and overall configurations present in the dataset.
 The total dataset is roughly 60~GB (uncompressed) where each VTK file is roughly 5~MB.
 An example from BlendedNet++ is shown in Figure~\ref{fig:sample_case}, including the baseline 3D geometry and the corresponding surface flow fields (\(C_p\), \(C_{fx}\), and \(C_{fz}\)).
 To summarize global aerodynamic trends across the dataset, Fig.~\ref{fig:coeff_scatter} visualizes key pairwise relationships.

-The dataset contains a predefined train/test split of 9992 training cases and 2498 testing cases, representing an 80/20 split.
+The dataset contains a predefined train/test split of 9992 training cases and 2500 testing cases, representing an 80/20 split.
 As previously stated, the geometry parameters and flight conditions were independently sampled via LHS for each piece of the split.